 The South African instance of the eVA service can only be made to South African institutions that run their own eduroam identity provider, and who are already participating in the South African Identity Federation (SAFIRE).
 The reason for this is that eVA makes extensive use of the affiliation information that is provided by the Federation and cannot operate successfully without it.

 If your higher education or research institute is interested in using eduroam Visitor Access, please get your eduroam administrator to contact us for more information.

-In South Africa, we're trialling a stand-alone version of eVA and are running a limited pilot of the service with selected institutions.
+In South Africa, we're make use of a stand-alone version of eVA and are have been running the service with selected institutions since mid-2019.
 We're the first NREN to use eVA in this way.

 In order to comply with the South African eduroam policy and the underlying legislation, South African institutions may only provide visitor access to people who are over the age of eighteen.
 We've made a note of this on the eVA dashboard and in the manuals.
 (This is not a restriction in The Netherlands, where eduroam can be provided to K-12 learners.)